truenas/documentation/content/SCALE/Storage/SnapshotsSCALE.md

 {{< toc >}}

-Snapshots are one of the most powerful features of ZFS.
+Snapshots are one of ZFS's most powerful features.

-A snapshot provides a read-only point-in-time copy of a file system or volume.
+Snapshots create a read-only point-in-time copy of a file system or volume.
-This copy does not consume extra space in the ZFS pool.
+The copy does not consume extra space in the ZFS pool.
-The snapshot only records the differences between storage block references whenever the data is modified.
+Snapshots only record the differences between storage block references when the data is modified.

 {{< expand "Why do I want to keep snapshots?" "v" >}}
-Snapshots keep a history of files and provide a way to recover an older or even deleted files.
+Snapshots keep a history of files and provide a way to recover older or even deleted files.
 For this reason, many administrators take regular snapshots, store them for some time, and copy them to a different system.
 This strategy allows an administrator to roll the system data back to a specific point in time.
-In the event of catastrophic system or disk failure, off-site snapshots can restore data up to the most recent snapshot.
+In case of catastrophic system or disk failure, off-site snapshots can restore data up to the most recent snapshot.
 {{< /expand >}}

 Taking snapshots requires the system have all [pools]({{< relref "PoolsSCALE.md" >}}), [datasets]({{< relref "DatasetsSCALE.md" >}}), and [zvols]({{< relref "ZvolsSCALE.md" >}}) already configured.